 In marketing our microprocessors to OEMs and dealers, we depend on third-party companies other than Intel for the design and manufacture of core-logic chipsets, graphics chips, motherboards, BIOS software and other components.
-In recent years, many of these third-party designers and manufactures have lost significant market share to Intel or exited the business.
+In recent years, many of these third-party designers and manufacturers have lost significant market share to Intel or exited the business.
 In addition, these companies produce chipsets, motherboards, BIOS software and other components to support each new generation of Intel's microprocessors, and Intel has significant leverage over their business opportunities.

 Our microprocessors are not designed to function with motherboards and chipsets designed to work with Intel microprocessors.
-Our ability to compete with Intel in the market for AMD Athlon 64 and AMD Opteron microprocessors will depend on our ability to ensure that PC platforms are designed to support our microprocessors.
+Our ability to compete with Intel in the market for AMD Opteron^{∞} and AMD Athlon 64^{∞} microprocessors will depend on our ability to ensure that PC platforms are designed to support our microprocessors.
 A failure of the designers and producers of motherboards, chipsets and other system components to support our microprocessor offerings would have a material adverse effect on us.

 If we are unable to develop, produce and successfully market higher-performing microprocessor products, we may be materially adversely affected.
 The microprocessor market is characterized by short product life cycles and migration to ever-higher performance microprocessors.
 To compete successfully, we must transition to new process technologies at a fast pace and offer higher-performance microprocessors in significantly greater volumes.
-If we fail to achieve yield and volume goals or to offer higher-performance microprocessors in significantly adversely affected.
+If we fail to achieve yield and volume goals or to offer higher-performance microprocessors in significant volume on a timely basis and at competitive prices, we could be materially adversely affected.